macromeer/macromeer.github.io/README.md

  <img src="https://github.com/user-attachments/assets/e511e703-b224-4e29-95d6-988844bd7fcb" alt="Portrait" width="200">

 ## About Me
-I help scientists understand how cells grow and heal tissues by combining computer science, biology, and imaging.
-My work uses automated software and advanced microscopes to study regeneration, especially in the heart.
-I share my tools openly to support researchers and students.
+I help biologists and physicians understand cell-based tissue processes.
+I create tools to quantify advanced microscopy data and train researchers and students to apply these tools in their quantification problem.

 ## What I Do
-- Build computer programs that turn microscope images into useful data
+- Build computer programs that turn advanced microscopy images into useful data
-- Help explain how cells work together in healing and forming organs
-- Teach others to use digital tools in biology
+- Teach others to use advanced image analysis tools in biology

 ## Current Projects
 - Studying tissue repair in zebrafish to learn about the human heart
 - Creating open-source tools for image analysis and research collaboration

 ## Recent Achievements
-- Awarded  University of Bern Initiator Grant
+- University of Bern Initiator Grant 2024
-- Developed publicly available tools making scientific analysis easier
+- Implemented deep learning models in batch processing pipelines

 ## Get in Touch
 Explore my open-source projects or connect for collaborations.